 Getting the overall performance is a matter of multiplying the performance matrix from the PPP with the wind statistics matrix.
 The result is the average fuel and emission performance, which is be split out per ship, wind propulsion configuration, route and speed.
 The results are uploaded to a private space on BlueRoute, allowing you to interactively assess apparent wind and performance on arbitrary routes and alternative speeds.

 Track record & research

-Since 2011 MARIN has been actively engaged in research to support the (re-) implementation of wind propulsion in commercial shipping with various EU projects, Joint Industry Projects, IMO MEPC contributions and direct service to clients.
-At present MARIN is involved in the following (public) initiatives:
+Since 2011 MARIN has been actively engaged in research to support the (re-) implementation of wind propulsion.
+A sample of (publishable) recent projects directly for clients is shown below: